CyberCRI/RedWire/README.md

   - Bug fixes should have tests that will find the bug if it sneaks back
 - Syntax is harmonious with the rest of the file, if not the rest of the project
   - Syntax should roughly match standard style guides for the language in question, such as the [Coffeescript Style Guide] and the [Javascript Style Guide]
-  - Consistency is more important then strict adhesion to the rules
+  - Consistency is more important than strict adhesion to the rules

 Regression Tests